Language Transfer

 Starting with the Greek course

-With Greek, for instance, you immediately learn how to say ‘I stay’ or ‘I’m staying’ and Mihalis explains some of the grammar behind it and gets the student to pronounce and answer his questions as they build from the simple word.
+In the Greek course, for instance, you immediately learn how to say, ‘I stay’ or ‘I’m staying’ and Mihalis explains some of the grammar behind it and gets the student to pronounce and answer his questions as they build from the simple word.

-Over the six-minute long lesson, the student (and you!) learn how to say ‘he/she is waiting for me’, how to ask ‘is he/she waiting for me’ as well as how to say something in the negative.
+Over the six-minute-long lesson, the student (and you!) learns how to say ‘he/she is waiting for me’, how to ask ‘is he/she waiting for me’ as well as how to say something in the negative.

 While during this simple lesson, you’ll probably be able to answer his questions without pausing the audio, in later lessons you’ll certainly need to stop them for a bit to reflect and say your response out loud.